-'''

 6. Organic Material

-'''

 NLC supports the diversion and reduction of compostable materials from landfills.
-NLC encourages development of reliable technical guidance to assist municipalities in arrangements, establishing successful including composting programs or other bioprocessing operations, that will convert organic waste materials into useful products or energy sources, rather than sending these materials to landfills.
+NLC encourages development of reliable technical guidance to assist municipalities in establishing successful arrangements, including composting programs or other bioprocessing operations, that will convert organic waste materials into useful products or energy sources, rather than sending these materials to landfills.